 Social WelfareUlamba Childrens' Home

-Ulamba Children's Home near the town of Siaya in Nyanza district currently houses 46 boys and girls, all of whom are wards of the court as either orphans, runaways or children who have been put into care.
+Ulamba Children's Home near the town of Siaya in Nyanza District currently houses 23 boys and girls, all of whom are wards of the court as either orphans, runaways or children who have been put into care.

-The Ulamba Early Child Development (ECD) centre, built by Moving Mountains and managed by the community, currently manages 120 children every day in a pre-school environment at the centre located on the grounds of Ulamba.
+Within the grounds of the Home is the Ulamba Early Child Development (ECD) centre, built by Moving Mountains and managed by the community, it can manage up to 60 children every day in a pre-school environment providing essential care and development to all the kids that attend.

 Moving Mountains began working on the Ulamba project in 2002 as part of a wider plan to promote education and community development with the surrounding communities and in the wider region.